What is a toxic relationship with drama?

 You learned the importance of having personal boundaries, calming your emotions, and knowing the importance of making healthy relationship choices.

-Know it’s time to live in your truth, and that requires courage.
+Know it’s time to live in your truth, which requires courage.

 Why courage?

-You will meet toxic people in your journey to love, and it takes courage to live in your truth.
-To maintain personal boundaries, not compromise your morals, and never accept anything less than you deserve, a loving relationship.
+You will meet toxic people in your journey to love; it takes courage to live in your truth, maintain personal boundaries, not compromise your morals, and never accept anything less than you deserve in a loving relationship.

 Leave a Reply